-World Otter Day is an annual celebration held on May 31st to raise awareness about otters and their conservation.
+World Otter Day is typically observed on the last Wednesday of May each year. to raise awareness about otters and their conservation.
 Otters are semiaquatic mammals that belong to the Mustelidae family, which also includes weasels, badgers, and minks.
 They are known for their playful nature, streamlined bodies, and webbed feet, making them excellent swimmers.

 World Otter Day aims to educate people about the importance of otters in ecosystems and the various threats they face in the wild.
 Otters play a crucial role in maintaining the health of aquatic environments, as they help control the populations of fish, crayfish, and other aquatic creatures.
 They also act as indicators of the overall health of rivers, lakes, and coastal areas.